chabdullah/chabdullah/README.md

 - Always eager and ready to learn new tools and acquire new knowledge (always self-taught).

 ### 🍓 Other
-Outside the world of the tech, I read books (psychological novels in particular), I like to fraw portraits.
+Outside the world of the tech, I read books (psychological novels in particular), I like to draw portraits.
 I always try to keep fit through various physical activities such as Yoga.
 Lately I've been getting into cooking, especially cakes.

 ### 📫 How to reach me